Uniform MCP Server

 Troubleshooting

-For Claude Code, you can add mcp.json to the root of your project or add it via Claude command line (see docs for more).
+For Claude Code, you can add mcp.json to the root of your project or add it via the Claude command line (see docs for more).
 Check the official documentation of your MCP client for more details.

 Now you can test the MCP Server by running the following command in your MCP client prompt: